AndrewNeo82/python-essentials-project/README.md

 The live link can be found here, https://my-python-quiz-fe97e900f186.herokuapp.com/

 ## Credits

 Huge thanks to my Mentor Sandeep Aggarwal for suggestions in improvemnets to the code as always.

 ### Content
-The Questions for the quiz were obtained from Chat gtp.
+* The Questions for the quiz were obtained from Chat gtp.
-The deployment section for this README was taken from the code institute ultimate battleships README
+* The deployment section for this README was taken from the code institute ultimate battleships README
+* Explanation of a quiz taken from wikipedia